luyadev/luya/docs/guide/concept-hooks.md

 }
 ```

-When {{luya\Hook::on()}} is called multiple times in a request cycle, the output will concated and is sorted by execution time.
+If {{luya\Hook::on()}} is called multiple times in a request cycle the output will concated and sorted by execution time.

-## Using Array Output
+## Using array output

-Sometimes it ´s more convenient to iterate elements instead of concant the output.
-This can be helpfull when working with list output:
+Sometimes it is more convenient to iterate elements instead of concant the output.
+This can be helpful e.g. if you are working with list outputs:

 ```php
 Hook::on('fooBarArray', function($hook) {